 How To Throw Your Own Unbirthday Party: Tips and Activities

-You don’t need to wait for someone’s birthday to organize an unbirthday party.
-That’s the whole point actually.
-You can decide to throw your unbirthday party whenever the mood strikes and I’d recommend a crisp and cool day just because drinking hot tea under a sweltering sun isn’t much fun.
+You don’t need to wait for your birthday to throw your own unbirthday party.
+That’s the whole point of unbirthday parties, actually.
+You can decide to plan an unbirthday party whenever the mood strikes.
+Since an unbirthday party implies a picnic outside, I’d recommend a crisp and cool day just because drinking hot tea under a sweltering sun isn’t much fun.
 Hence I declare unbirthday parties a most perfect activity in places where nice seasons offer green grass to spread a blanket.

 Inspired by the book Adventure Walks for Families in and around London, I organized an unbirthday party during the course of an Alice in Wonderland hike in Oxford with my girls and my husband.
 Now my girls want an unbirthday party for their birthday!
 The fun part was, I prepare and packed everything in secret so my girls would discover the feast on the spot.
 They loved it!
 And my husband thought it was a fun tie-in with a famous book in the world of children’s literature.

 Here is what you’ll need for your own unbirthday party.

 Supplies for An Unbirthday Party

 - Mismatched tea cups and saucers, even if they are chipped – it’s time to dust off that china inherited from Grand-Ma

 - A thermos full of your favorite hot tea – my girls like Earl Grey and mint tea